16 Visualizing univariate distributions

 9.0 12.5 15.0

-Note the difference in the upper quartile value compared to the default type = 7.
+Note the difference in the upper quartile value when compared to the default type = 7 option of the quantile() function.

 ggplot(a.fi, aes(x = f.val, y = a.o)) + geom_point() + xlab("f-value")

-If you did not want to go through the trouble of computing the \(f\)-values and the dataframe a.fi, you could simply call the function stat_qq() as in:
+If you did not want to go through the trouble of computing the \(f\)-values for a ggplot derived \(Q(f)\) plot, you could simply call the function stat_qq() as in:

 Also note the change in mapping parameter: sample = a.
 We are no longer specifying the axis to map to.
-Instead, we are passing the sample to the stat_qq function which then chooses to map the sorted a values to the y-axis.
+Instead, we are passing the sample to the stat_qq function which generates the x and y axes values from the sample.